amcginlay/pcf-c2c-networking/README.md

 ## Enable internal communication between the front-end and back-end

-Internal communication between specific apps can only happen if we say so
+Internal communication between apps can only happen if we directly sanction it

 ```bash
 cf add-network-policy articulate --destination-app attendee-service